asda1-max/POSconnect/README.md

-A simple APP for printing on POS printer
+A simple APP for printing your daily task on a POS printer:

+Requirements :
+customtkinter, python-escpos